erenaltun91/starbucks_capstone_challenge/README.md

-Project 6 of the Data Scientist Nanodegree Program - Starbucks Capstone Challenge This project loads data about disaster messages, displays visual on a web page and estimates the category of the message, which will also displayed on a web page.
+Project 6 of the Data Scientist Nanodegree Program - Starbucks Capstone Challenge This project uses demographic, transaction and offer data to find demographic groups which respond best to certain offer types.

 Installations
-Put the files in this repo into a folder of your choice Install following python libraries: pandas, numpy, matplotlib, nltk, sqlalchemy, pickle,sklearn, flask, plotly pip install numpy pip install pandas pip install matplotlib pip install nltk pip install sqlalchemy pip install pickle pip install sklearn pip install flask pip install plotly
+Put the files in the data directory into a folder of your choice Install following python libraries: pandas, numpy, matplotlib, nltk, sqlalchemy, pickle,sklearn, plotly pip install numpy pip install pandas pip install matplotlib pip install nltk pip install sqlalchemy pip install pickle pip install plotly

 Project Motivation
-In the course of the Data Scientist Nanodegree Prgram this analysis was done to classify messages from disasters Messages, which were already classified are used to train models to classify new messages Models have been tuned for better performance
+In this last project of the Data Scientist Nanodegree Program these data sets were used to determine which demographic groups respond best to which offer types.

-File Descriptions
+File Description
-data/disaster_categories.csv

-Categories of different disasters data/disaster_messages.csv

-Messages of different disasters data/process_data.py
+Data about offers and requirements to complete offers data/portfolio.json

+Demographic data
+data/profile.json

+Information about descriptions of offers and transaction data data/transcript.json

 Loads and cleans data
 Merges both csv-files